Loading figure…

 Referred to the Committee on the Judiciary. (text: CR S3215-3216)

-Why: Cosponsoring a resolution recognizing LGBTQ Pride Month supports the broader commitment to stronger protections against discrimination based on sexual orientation.
+Why: Cosponsoring a resolution recognizing LGBTQ Pride Month directly supports the stated position of advocating for stronger federal protections for LGBTQIA+ rights.

 Read twice and referred to the Committee on Health, Education, Labor, and Pensions.